top of page

 Nutrient Recovery: Nature's Recycling System

-• Water Quality Improvement: By removing excess nutrients, phytoplankton help maintain healthier water quality
+• Water Quality Improvement: By removing excess nutrients, phytoplankton help maintain healthier water quality.

 Water flows from a metal pipe onto a lush green field under a clear sky.
 This system shows an irrigation system that's leveraged phytoplankton to improve the natural biostimulator for plant growth.